2019–20 NFL playoffs: NFC: San Francisco 49ers 27, Minnesota Vikings 10

 On the second half kickoff, Vikings defender Mike Boone was flagged for unnecessary roughness while tackling James, turning James' 22-yard return into a 37-yard gain on the 49ers' 37-yard line.
 From there, San Francisco drove 46 yards, including a 21-yard catch by Bourne, to take a 17–10 lead on Robbie Gould's 35-yard field goal.
 Then on the third play of the Vikings' next drive, cornerback Richard Sherman intercepted Cousins and returned the ball 13 yards, giving San Francisco the ball on the Vikings' 44-yard line.
 Coleman went on to carry the ball on six of the next eight plays, picking up 36 of the drive's 44 yards, on the way to a 2-yard touchdown run that gave the 49ers a 24–10 lead.
 Later in the quarter, Vikings cornerback Marcus Sherels muffed Mitch Wishnowsky's 54-yard punt and Raheem Mostert recovered for San Francisco on the Vikings' 10-yard line.
 Three plays later, Gould's 21-yard field goal increased the 49ers' lead to 27–10, with less than a minute left in the third quarter.
 This turned out to be the last score of the game, as the Vikings' last 4 drives would result in two punts and two turnovers on downs.

 Coleman was the top offensive performer for San Francisco, with 22 carries for 105 yards and two touchdowns.
 49ers rookie lineman Nick Bosa had 6 tackles and 2 sacks in his playoff debut.
 Vikings running back Dalvin Cook, who rushed for 1,135 yards during the season, was held to just 18 yards on 9 carries.
 Minnesota running back Ameer Abdullah had 5 kickoff returns for 148 yards.

+This was the sixth playoff meeting of the 49ers and Vikings, and the fifth 49ers victory.